|LabVIEW 2015 Help|

 Complete the following steps to select the local access mode of an I/O variable node:

 |Note LabVIEW adds all I/O variables to the global scan engine memory map regardless of the access mode you use for each variable.|

-In general, scanned access is appropriate for groups of I/O channels with similar update rates, and direct access is appropriate for individual I/O channels that update faster than the scan period.
+In general, scanned access is appropriate for groups of I/O channels with similar update rates, and direct access is appropriate for individual I/O channels that update asynchronously to the scan period.
 The following table summarizes when to use each I/O access method:

 |Common Use||Access Method|